-Length of the Conductor Wire Size Required (American Wire Gauge Number) 240 Volt Lines
+Wire Size Required (American Wire Gauge Number) 240 Volt Lines

-50 feet or less No. 14
+No. 14

-100 feet or less No. 12
+No. 12

-100 feet to 150 feet No. 10
+No. 10

-150 feet to 200 feet No. 8
+No. 8

-200 feet to 400 feet No. 6
+No. 6

 NOTE: For circuits of greater length, the wire size must be increased proportionately in order to deliver ample voltage to the saw motor.